gsoros/GTrader/README.md

 GTrader is a trading strategy back-tester and bot manager.

 ## For users
-Please use [GTrader-env](https://github.com/gsoros/GTrader-env) which sets up the PHP, MySQL and Nginx-SSL environment in Docker containers.
+Please use [GTrader-env](https://github.com/gsoros/GTrader-env) to set up the PHP, MySQL and Nginx-SSL environment in Docker containers.

 ## For developers
 ### Requirements